uykusuz/media-nexus/README.md

 * metrics
   * depends a bit on the environment
   * inside a service mesh: get many metrics already for free
-  * outside: need to implement solution based on opentelemetry probably
+  * with or without need to implement some metrics API connection (prometheus, datadog)
 * traces
   * need to propagate downstream trace headers to upstream request
+  * and need to implement solution (based on opentelemetry!?) for starting own traces